JetBrains/xodus-dnq/README.md

 # xodus-dnq
-Data definition and queries Kotlin DSL over Xodus
+Kotlin library for the data definition and query over Xodus